MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/integrate-with-other-applications.md

 ## Yammer Connect

-The [Yammer connector](https://docs.microsoft.com/en-us/connectors/yammer/) is a host of social plug‐ins that gives you the flexibility to extend Yammer's social functionality across enterprise applications.
+The [Yammer connector](https://docs.microsoft.com/connectors/yammer/) is a host of social plug‐ins that gives you the flexibility to extend Yammer's social functionality across enterprise applications.

+## Yammer and Flow

+[Microsoft Flow](https://docs.microsoft.com/flow/) can be used with Yammer.
+For example, you could set up a flow to post to Yammer whenever a SharePoint site is updated.

+- For a list of flow templates for connecting flow and Yammer, see [Flow Yammer templates](https://flow.microsoft.com/connectors/shared_yammer/yammer/).

+- For a detailed example of integrating Flow, Yammer, and Azure QnA Maker to set up a Yammer group to provide automated answers to questions posted in the group, see [Create a knowledge-based community in Yammer by using QnA Maker and Flow](knowledge-base-community-flow-qna-maker.md).

 ## Yammer and Skype for Business

 You can [Add a Yammer feed to a Skype Meeting Broadcast](https://support.office.com/article/0d92d1c4-4032-4b5b-bee4-cdeab1aea7c0), or [use Skype for business from within Yammer](https://support.office.com/article/e221b8ae-9647-4b46-b79e-257c36b1a1f8.aspx).

+## Yammer and Azure QnA Maker

+For a detailed example of integrating Flow, Yammer, and Azure QnA Maker to set up a Yammer group to provide automated answers to questions posted in the group, see [Create a knowledge-based community in Yammer by using QnA Maker and Flow](knowledge-base-community-flow-qna-maker.md).

 ## Yammer for Dynamics CRM

 Integrate Yammer with Microsoft Dynamics CRM Online to add a social layer to your existing CRM tool and jumpstart collaboration.
 For more information, see [Configure Microsoft Dynamics CRM Online With Yammer](https://go.microsoft.com/fwlink/?linkid=868110).